yassinbouasri/dependency-injection-attributes/sfcasts/locator-and-iterator.md

 # Container and Iterator with ServiceCollectionInterface

-In the last chapter, we added these buttons *programmatically* from our remote.
+In the last chapter, we made these buttons listed *programmatically*.
 *But* when we did that, we broke the actual button-press functionality!
 Whoops!
 The kids are getting restless: we need to fix this.